Speakers

 Description

 This paper presents the development and implementation of an observer-based estimation method to determine the photon beam position for various beamlines at the Siam Photon Source (SPS).
-The research addresses position drift issues, especially in beamlines without installed photon Beam Position Monitor systems (pBPMs).
-The method provides real-time estimates of photon beam positions, which are then used as inputs for the SPS’s central control system to improve beamline stability.
-Initial tests indicated a position stability improvement of over 30%, significantly enhancing the reliability of experiments.
-This observer-based approach provides a cost-effective solution by eliminating the need for additional pBPM installation in space-constrained beamlines while maintaining an error margin of less than 10% between estimated and measured positions.
+The research, executed over multiple phases, aims to address position drift issues in photon beamlines, particularly those without installed photon Beam Position Monitoring Systems (pBPMs).
+The method allows real-time estimation of beam positions, which are then used as inputs for the SPS’s central control system to enhance beam stability.
+This observer-based approach provides a cost-effective solution by eliminating the need for additional pBPMs installation in space-constrained beamlines while maintaining an error margin of less than 10% between estimated and measured positions.
 This innovation is essential for enhancing the operational stability of existing beamlines and offers a scalable model for similar applications in the future.

 Region represented | Asia |